-The data collector will be an individual who is completed at least grade ten and he/she will be assigned after taking orientation and training on the purpose of the study and proper administration of questionnaire.

-The data collector/interviewer will inform the respondents about the purpose of the study and then will ask them their willingness to participate in the study.
-Then the data will be collected after the client is sent to the OPD for examination, then to the laboratory and in the end after the client reaches to pharmacy for receiving the medicine.
+The data collectors were individuals who were completed at least grade ten and they were assigned after taking orientation and training on the purpose of the study and proper administration of questionnaire.
+The data collectors did inform the respondents about the purpose of the study and asked their willingness to participate in the study.
+The data has been collected after the client is sent to the OPD for examination, then to the laboratory and in the end after the client reaches to pharmacy to collect the prescribed medicines.